Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 Whether it involves stepping in during conflicts with peers, doing their homework for them or shielding them from possible failure.

-Snowplow parents prioritize solving the problem for their child over them becoming independent.
+Snowplow parents prioritize solving the problem for their child over their kid becoming independent.

 By always clearing the path, they are unintentionally preventing their children from learning coping skills and becoming self-sufficient.